lulumengyi/lulumengyi.github.io/index.md

 ## About Me

 Hello, my name is Mengyi Lu.
 I got my master's degree from <a href="https://www.blcu.edu/" target="_blank"> Beijing Language and Culture University</a> in 2020, focusing on natural language processing.
 I worked under the mentorship of Prof.<a href="https://liupengyuan.github.io/" target="_blank"> Liu Pengyuan</a>.
-My research involves relation extraction, question-answering systems, and semantic analysis.
+My research involves **relation extraction**, **question-answering systems**, and **semantic analysis**.

-From 2021 to 2023, I worked as an algorithm engineer in the <a href="https://www.soundai.com/" target="_blank"> Weibo Advertising Recommendation Group</a>, responsible for ad ranking model optimization, user behavior analysis and mining, and text content mining.
+From 2021 to 2023, I worked as an algorithm engineer in the <a href="https://www.soundai.com/" target="_blank"> Weibo Advertising Recommendation Group</a>, responsible for **ad ranking model optimization**, **user behavior analysis and mining**, and **text content analysis**.

 From 2020 to 2021, I worked as a natural language processing algorithm engineer at <a href="https://www.soundai.com/" target="_blank"> SoundAI Technology Company</a>.
-I was mainly responsible for the intelligent dialogue system and music recommendation service in the smart speaker project.
+I was mainly responsible for **the intelligent dialogue system** and **music recommendation service** in the smart speaker project.

+From 2020 to 2018, I worked as a natural language processing algorithm engineer at <a href="https://www.jd.com/" target="_blank"> JD.com, Inc.</a>.
+I was mainly responsible for **constructing question-answering (QA) system** used in the customer service domain and embedding pre-training for **user-behavior network**

-Outside of academia and industry, I have worked part-time as a photographer, serving hundreds of clients.
-Additionally, I worked as an outdoor guide in Beijing.
+Outside of academia and industry, I have worked part-time as a **photographer**, serving hundreds of clients.
+Additionally, I worked as an **outdoor guide** in Beijing.
 I’m also passionate about running.
-I have completed three marathons and multiple half-marathons.
+I have completed three **marathons** and multiple half-marathons.
 I also have a keen interest in cooking, reading, and writing.

 ## Research Interests
 - **Natural Language Processing:** dialogue system, semantic analysis, conversational recommender systems